sjmcculloch/smblogv2/content/posts/2021-09-03-peloton-australia-referral-program-codes/index.md

 ![Peloton Australia: accessing referral code](./my-referrals.png)

+Once a referral is completed, you'll receive an email with your code to redeeem on their apparel site.

-> However, to access a code for redemption on the apparel site, you'll need to contact Peloton via live chat.
-I don't know why this isn't automated?
+> However, sometimes this email doesn't come through and you will need to contact Peloton via their live chat for the code.

 ## How it could be better